-How LifeStrategy provides diversification
+The LifeStrategy diversification advantage

 The role of index funds

 Vanguard LifeStrategy funds are built using our range of low-cost, uncomplicated index funds, which hold all, or a broad sample of, the securities in the market index they track.
 This automatically ensures the risk of a single security is minimised within the portfolio.